zrythm/zrythm/HACKING.md

 4. Any other headers

 ## Line Length
-Please keep lines within 60 characters.
-This works nicely with 4 columns of files open simultaneously in a tiled editor like vim.
+We keep lines within 60 characters.
+This works nicely with 4 columns of files open simultaneously in a tiled editor like vim, but if you find this difficult to work with < 80 characters is acceptable too.

 ## Licensing
 If you contributed significant (for copyright